Author Penny Junor believes Camilla Parker-Bowles is misunderstood. She says this over and over and over again until you want to SCREAM.

 This is especially true in the case of Prince Charles and the search for his future queen.
 The Windsors insisted the heir to the throne find a wife using impossible standards more in line with the 19th century than the 20th.
 What Camilla Shand may have lacked in dress sense or "dignity", she more than made up for in understanding Charles and what he needed to be happy.
 Diana, for all her charms and aristocratic lineage, didn't.
 Perhaps if the Windsors had realized times (and morals) had changed since the 1840's, they wouldn't have pushed Charles into marrying a girl simply because she was "posh and pure".

-Charles and Diana after a reporter asks them if "they are in love."
+Charles and Diana after a reporter asks them if they are "in love."

 Or maybe The Duchess proves that the best princesses aren't pretty young things who think the Copernican Revolution is a science fiction show on Netflix, but mature, intelligent women who understand the realities of a very difficult and often thankless job.

 Or maybe I've over-thought the whole business.
 Perhaps The Duchess is just a bland book that states REPEATEDLY that Camilla Parker-Bowles is a good egg.
-With all the upheaval the world is going through at the moment, you could do worse than devote a couple hours this fan fiction, because it may, just for a short time, distract you.
+With all the upheaval the world is going through at the moment, you could do worse than devote a couple hours to this fan fiction, because it may, just for a short time, distract you.

 I like that one best.